immersive-arts/Sparck2_Documentation/docs/start/setup/prerequisites.md

     === "Windows"

-        3. Open Power Shell (search for 'power shell' in the windows search bar=
+        3. Open Power Shell (search for 'power shell' in the windows search bar

-            select the one with the admin rights
+        4. select the one with the admin rights

-            > https://git-scm.com/install/windows and follow instructions under Using winget tool
+        5. follow link and the instructions under Using winget tool -> https://git-scm.com/install/windows